NotYetBenGan/base/DEZoomCamp/MyProject/README.md

   - created by dbt as models
   - partitioned by seasonStartYear, which is sintetic year column for season (for ex seasonStartYear = 2002 where season = 2002/2003)
   - clustered by their PK (playerId, matchId, etc..)
-  - Fact table with matches is FactMatch
+  - Fact table with matches is created from this DBT model [`FactMatch`](https://github.com/NotYetBenGan/base/blob/main/DEZoomCamp/MyProject/dbt_english_premier_league/models/stg/FactMatch.sql)
   - Dimension tables are started with Dim% prefix

 	![alt text](https://github.com/NotYetBenGan/base/blob/main/DEZoomCamp/MyProject/images/BQ_Dwh.jpg)